cn230244-collab/Smart-Fun-Run-TeamA-Component4/docs/os_mechanisms.md

 *   **Implementation:** We track the **Thread ID** and **Process ID (PID)** for every transaction to monitor how the OS manages concurrent tasks.

 *   **Significance:** This ensures that the system remains responsive.
-If multiple runners or stations trigger data updates at once, the OS schedules these threads efficiently to prevent server bottlenecks [4].
+If multiple runners or stations trigger data updates at once, the OS schedules these threads efficiently to prevent server bottlenecks.

 ---

 ## 2. Resource Locks and Synchronization (Strict Mutex)
-As specifically required for **Component 4**, we have implemented **strict OS mutexes** to manage the shared resource of the hydration stock log [4, 5].
+As specifically required for **Component 4**, we have implemented **strict OS mutexes** to manage the shared resource of the hydration stock log.

 *   **The Challenge (Race Conditions):** Without protection, two threads writing to the `hydration_log.xlsx` file at the same time would cause file corruption or data loss.